mkh1991/plant-app-data/README.md

 # 🌿 Plant Tracker

-A lightweight offline-first PWA for tracking plant watering schedules and care.
+A lightweight offline-first PWA (progressive web app) for tracking plant watering schedules and care.
 No accounts, no backend, no dependencies — just a single HTML file.

 **Live:** https://mkh1991.github.io/plant-app-data/